Ekwuno/cloudflare-docs/content/pages/platform/branch-build-controls.md

 * **All non-Production branches**: By default, Pages will automatically deploy any and every commit to a Preview branch and thus is set to “All non-Production branches”.
 * **None**: If you would like to turn off automatic builds for all preview branches you can do so by selecting this option.
-* **Custom branches** :However, if you would like to further customize the automatic deployments of _certain_ preview branches, you can do so by selecting **Custom Branches** &lt;custom branch configure link>.
+* **Custom branches**: However, if you would like to further customize the automatic deployments of _certain_ preview branches, you can do so by selecting [**Custom Branches**].

 ![Include preview branch](../media/include-preview-brances.png)

 #### Custom Preview Branch Control

-By selecting “Custom branches”, you can specify in the provided configuration fields branches you wish to include and exclude from automatic deployments.
+By selecting Custom branches, you can specify in the provided configuration fields branches you wish to include and exclude from automatic deployments.
 The configuration fields can be filled in two ways:

 * **Static branch names**: Enter the precise name of the branch you are looking to include or exclude (e.g. staging, dev)
-* **Wildcard syntax: **Use wildcards to match multiple branches.
+* **Wildcard syntax**: Use wildcards to match multiple branches.
 You can specify wildcards at the start or end of your rule.
 The order of execution for the config is:
 1. Excludes
 2. Includes
 3. Skip